Last Updated: May 30, 2022

 Some Tips for AP Preparation

-- Music If the student has chosen music, they will have to study the fundamentals of music, including its various styles, components, and processes.
+- Music- If the student has chosen music, they will have to study the fundamentals of music, including its various styles, components, and processes.
 For instance: Pitch, Scales, Key Signatures, Rhythm, Meter, Expressive Elements, Melody, Timbre, Texture, Triads, Chord Function, Cadence, Embellishments, Motives, Melodic Devices, Harmony and Voice Leading, etc.

-- Sciences Sciences cover, among other subjects, Comparative Governments, and Politics, where they have to study Political Systems, Regimes, and Governments, Political Institutions, Political Culture and Participation, Party and Electoral Systems, and Citizen Organizations, Political and Economic Changes and Development.
+- Sciences- Sciences cover, among other subjects, Comparative Governments and Politics, where they have to study Political Systems, Regimes, and Governments, Political Institutions, Political Culture and Participation, Party and Electoral Systems, and Citizen Organizations, Political and Economic Changes and Development.

 Other subjects include Human Geography, History, Economics (both Micro and Macro), Psychology, and Biology.

-- Whatever subject one may choose, it goes without saying that deep and well-designed research, analysis, and synthesis of the facts that surface during the investigation should form the guiding principles for the original content that they will eventually prepare.
+Whatever subject one chooses, it goes without saying that deep and well-designed research, analysis, and synthesis of the facts that surface during the investigation should form the guiding principles for the original content they will eventually prepare.
 In this manner, preparing for the AP exams inculcates academic rigor in one’s character and will stand one in good stead for the rest of their life.
 This is apart from the immediate gain, as a good score in the AP exam gets one into one of the better colleges and, possibly, with lower educational costs.

 Advantages of AP Exam Credits